sancliffe/google-free-tier/README.md

    - Consider restricting SSH to specific IPs
    - Use IAP for SSH access (included in Terraform config)

+7. **Secure Terraform State Bucket**
+   - Apply strict IAM restrictions to your Terraform state bucket (e.g., `roles/storage.objectViewer` for read-only access, `roles/storage.objectAdmin` for write access to specific users/service accounts).
+   - Ensure only authorized personnel or automation can access state files.

-7. **Enable 2FA on your GCP account**
+8. **Enable 2FA on your GCP account**
    - Go to https://myaccount.google.com/security
    - Enable 2-Step Verification
    - Use security keys for additional protection

-8. **Backup Strategy**
-   - The backup script runs daily at 3 AM
-   - Backups are retained for 7 days (configurable in Terraform)
-   - Test restore procedures regularly

 9. **Audit Trail**
    - Enable Cloud Audit Logs